Knowledge Graph Market Size, Share & Industry Outlook - 2032

 KEY TAKEAWAYS

-- By model type, the labeled property graph (LPG) segment is expected to dominate the market.
+By VerticalThe BFSI segment is projected to dominate the market.

 TRENDS & DISRUPTIONS IMPACTING CUSTOMERS' CUSTOMERS